jlaso/js-cool-matrix-led/README.md

 ```

-If you need more symbols are really pretty easy to create new ones.
+If you need more symbols is pretty easy to create new ones.

 ```
 var symbols = {